What is a chargeback and why do they occur?

 - Labeling and tracking receipts becomes extremely challenging with limited administrative staff, making it even more difficult to find receipts and respond to a charge back in the allotted time

-Secure offsite credit card receipt storage streamlines the chargeback dispute process
+Use secure offsite credit card receipt storage to streamlines the chargeback dispute process.

 To help you offset the hurdles involved in chargeback management, we offer secure offsite storage and retrieval of all of your restaurants’ credit card receipts.
 This value added service removes many of the headaches of challenging a chargeback claim and more.

 - You send us all of your physical credit card receipts; we accept them on a daily, weekly, or monthly basis, depending on volume

 - We inventory your boxes and enter them into our proprietary tracking system for fast location and retrieval whenever you need a particular receipt